francolmenar-projects/PoC_Snort_Windows10/README.md

-# Snort_imp
+# PoC_Snort_Windows10
-Basic Implementation of Snort as a IDS to detect certain attacks.
+Proof of Concept of Snort implementation as a IDS at Windows 10 to detect certain attacks.

-The structure of the project is the following one.
+The structure of the project's folders is the following one.

 - **attacks**: Folder containing the files for running the test attacks.